Balaje/MultiScaleFEM.jl/README.md

 end
 ```

 The method `evaluate` is extended to a user-defined DataType named `ElemDist` which accepts two vectors which are the local-to-global map of the elements in the fine-scale discretization, i.e., two rows of the finite element connectivity matrix.
 The method returns the distance between the elements which is defined as the minimum difference between all the elements of the input vectors.
 The result is an integer which is nothing but the patch size parameter $l$ in multiscale methods.
-We then search until we find all elements in the coarse-scale such that `ElemDist` is less than or equal to $l$:
+We then search the KD-Tree until we find all elements in the coarse-scale such that `ElemDist` is less than or equal to $l$:

 ```julia
 function get_patch_coarse_elem(ms_space::MultiScaleFESpace, l::Int64, el::Int64)